The Kinds of Math Questions in Compass

 - College Algebra

-Coming to the test duration, the COMPASS in Math is an untimed test.
+Coming to the test duration, the COMPASS is an untimed test.
 Sticking to the evaluative purpose of the test, it is allowed that test takers complete the test sections at their own pace.
 Guess work is also encouraged as there is no negative scoring for incorrect answers.
 Hence, even if you mark an answer incorrectly, it may only be an indication of the limitation of your knowledge or skills in the area, and not a disqualification.

-When taking the COMPASS Math tests, you may also use calculators.
+When taking the Math tests, you may also use calculators.
 Online calculators are also allowed, depending on the rules and norms followed by the individual institute.
 For more details, refer to: http://www.act.org/compass/student/calculator.html

 COMPASS in Math - The Types of Questions Included

-As we have already seen, there are close to 20 COMPASS in Math tests in total - including the diagnostic and the placement ones.
+As we have already seen, there are close to 20 individual tests in total - including the diagnostic and the placement ones.
 These cover different core areas in Mathematics like Algebra, Trigonometry, and Geometry.
 The questions of all the Math test sections are, however, of the same type - multiple-choice.
 In the Math placement test, the questions try to evaluate the following abilities and skill sets of the applicants:

 - Basic skills or the ability to perform basic operations in Mathematics